-If it is true that over 10 % of all people show signs of dyslexia, you as language teachers are likely to have some students in your classes who are dyslexic at various levels.
-These students do not need special education, but they do need teachers who have the right skills and attitudes towards them.
+If it is true that over 10 % of all people show signs of dyslexia (1), you as language teachers are likely to have some students in your classes who are dyslexic at various levels.
+These students do not need special education, but they do need teachers who have the right skills and attitude towards them.

 The course will help the participants to: